s-kettle/s-kettle/README.md

 - 👋 Hi, I’m Sam.
 - 👀 I’m interested in everything tech, music and games.
 - 👨🏻‍💻 Currently enrolled on the Northcoders Java bootcamp.
-- 🤞🏻 Aspire to become a junior devloper in 2024.
+- 🤞🏻 Aspire to become a junior developer in 2024.
 - 😄 Pronouns: he/him